Turner Syndrome (45 X Syndrome)

 - narrow, high-arched palate (the roof of the mouth is higher and narrower than is typical)

-- retrognathia (the lower jaw is not prominent)
+- retrognathia (the lower jaw is small)

 - ears protruding outward, and/or low set, and/ or rotated toward the neck